The Magic of Seven

 - The Sanskrit word for seven is septa.

 - Seven gurus (Septa Rishis)

 - Seven chakras – derived from the Sanskrit word for a wheel of light.
 Seven energy centres/colours that connect mind and body.

 - Seven factors of enlightenment: mindfulness, investigation, energy, joy, tranquility, concentration and equanimity.

-- Number of steps Buddha walked at birth.
+- The number of steps Buddha walked at birth.

-- Number of reincarnations people are believed to have.
+- The number of reincarnations people are believed to have.

 In the Natural World

 - Seven classical planets visible from Earth: Sun, Moon, Mercury, Venus, Mars, Jupiter and Saturn.